chewtoys/lifestylemaniacs/contents/the-keys-to-happiness.md

 Remember, **you are all you have in this life** from the beginning to the end. **Love yourself first, because people and objects come and go.** What they leave behind is all that matters.

 > All our possessions are just borrowed.
-When we die, we leave them behind and take with us our spiritual investments**
+When we die, we leave them behind and take with us our spiritual investments.

 ## Summary